tmknom/secure-hadolint-action/README.md

 ## Description

 This action securely runs hadolint in a Docker container to lint Dockerfiles.
+It ensures compliance with [Dockerfile Best Practices][best_practices] and also lints Bash scripts within `RUN` instructions using [ShellCheck][shell_check].

-It reduces security risks from compromised or malicious third-party tools (e.g., compromised repositories or tampered container images).
+This action reduces security risks associated with software supply chain attacks, such as compromised third-party tools or tampered container images.
 To achieve this, it enforces strict container isolation, disables network connections, and drops unnecessary privileges.

 ## Usage